charlesjackson261/ultrastar-wingman/ultrastar-wingman/frontend/src/api/docs/USDBApi.md

 let apiInstance = new UltraStarWingman.USDBApi();
 let opts = {
   'artist': "artist_example", // String | Filter songs by the artist's name.
+  'artistList': ["null"], // [String] | Can only be used combined with fuzzy - will search for each artist individually and combine the results.
   'title': "title_example", // String | Filter songs by title.
   'edition': "edition_example", // String | Filter by the song's edition.
   'language': "language_example", // String | Filter songs by language.